KY20021/sidewinders-dot-io/docs/cyber-ops/documentation/linux-tutorials/fixing-screen-sharing-in-ubuntu.md

 To disable Wayland and switch to the X11 display server, follow the steps below:

-1. Confirm you are infact using Wayland by running the following command in the terminal:
+1. Confirm you are in fact using Wayland by running the following command in the terminal:

 ```bash
 echo $XDG_SESSION_TYPE